miniwa/debil-bot/README.md

 ## List of available configuration variables

 `DEBIL_BOT_TOKEN` The Bot Token of the bot instance to run as.

+`DEBIL_MAX_IDLE_TIME` The maximum amount of time in SECONDS the bot will stay idle in a channel.
+After this time has passed the bot will leave.
+Defaults to 300.

+`DEBIL_SENTRY_DSN` The DSN of the Sentry project to send captured exceptions to.
+(Optional.)

+`DEBIL_SENTRY_ENVIRONMENT` What Sentry environment to run as.
+Defaults to "dev".

+`DEBIL_SENTRY_TRACE_SAMPLE_RATE` The Sentry trace sample rate to use, a number between 0 and 1.
+Check the Sentry docs for further explanation.
+Defaults to 1.

 ## Discord Application Configuration